haiwera-silk-cd/magento-devdocs/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for your contribution!

-Before submitting this pull request, please make sure you have read our Contribution Guidelines and your PR meets our contribution standards: https://devdocs.magento.com/guides/v2.2/contributor-guide/contributing_docs.html
+Before submitting this pull request, please make sure you have read our 贡献指引lines and your PR meets our contribution standards: https://devdocs.magento.com/guides/v2.2/contributor-guide/contributing_docs.html

 Please fill out as much information as you can about your PR to help speed up the review process.
 If your PR addresses an existing GitHub Issue, please refer to it in the title or Additional Information section to make the connection.

-We may ask you for changes in your PR in order to meet the standards set in our Contribution Guidelines.
+We may ask you for changes in your PR in order to meet the standards set in our 贡献指引lines.
 PR's that do not comply with our guidelines may be closed at the maintainers' discretion.

 Feel free to remove this section before creating this PR.
 -->